cheran99/Azure-Multi-Tier-App/README.md

 ```

 Move the ZIP file to the main directory.

+### Provision Azure Key Vault And Add Environmental Variables To The Linux Web App With Terraform

 The next step is to go to the `terraform` directory and open the `main.tf` file.
 Head over to the "azurerm_linux_web_app" resource block and add the following environmental variables under this resource:
 ```